-Stage 1 mesothelioma is the earliest diagnosis of the disease.
-Because tumors remain localized in and around the tissue lining of one lung, it offers more treatment options for a longer life expectancy.
-Prognosis is better at this stage, and the 2-year survival rate for some patients is 41-46 percent.
+Stage 1 mesothelioma tumors remain localized in and around the tissue lining of one lung.
+Treatment options for stage 1 offer a longer life expectancy.
+Prognosis is better at this stage.
+The 2-year survival rate for some patients is 41-46 percent.

-At stage 1 pleural mesothelioma, tumors have developed on the pleura, which is the thin protective tissue surrounding the lungs.
+At stage 1 pleural mesothelioma, tumors have developed on the pleural lining.
+This is the thin protective tissue surrounding the lungs.

 Cancer cells have not yet spread through the lymph nodes or bloodstream.

-Early-stage mesothelioma typically has a better prognosis than cancer diagnosed in later stages.
-Surgery, radiation and chemotherapy are more effective at controlling stage 1 disease and prolonging life.
+Early-stage mesothelioma has a better prognosis than cancer diagnosed in later stages.
+Surgery, radiation and chemotherapy are more effective at controlling stage 1 disease.
+Controlling the cancer prolongs life.

 In stage 1B, the tumors start spreading into other tissues next to the pleural lining.
 This may include the lung tissue under the lining or the chest wall outside of it.
 Cancer could also spread into the muscle under the lungs (the diaphragm) or the area between the lungs (the mediastinum).